Making Data Actionable

-How to increase your customer loyalty in a restaurant
+How to increase your guest loyalty

 By